danxexe/danxexe.github.io/unused-variables.md

 ### Interfaces and subclasses

 Having unused arguments in implementations of an interface can be evidence that the interface is just too broad, a [god interface](https://en.wikipedia.org/wiki/God_object) if you will.
-In that case you might want to refactor it into smaller interfaces.
+[A lot could be said](https://en.wikipedia.org/wiki/SOLID) about designing good interfaces, so I won't try to go into it here.
 But it might also be that some implementations simply have no use for an argument.
 If the argument makes sense for most of the implementations but are not used by a few exceptions, it might not be worth it changing the whole codebase just to keep some exceptional implementation from having unused arguments.
 In that case, it's a good practice to make it explicit that this implementation is in some way exceptional.
-A good example of that is when implementing [test doubles](https://blog.pragmatists.com/test-doubles-fakes-mocks-and-stubs-1a7491dfa3da), specially stubs:
+A common example of that is when implementing [test doubles](https://blog.pragmatists.com/test-doubles-fakes-mocks-and-stubs-1a7491dfa3da):

 ```php
 // Pardon the lack of type hints, it's not relevant for the example.